 Celebrating can often lead to the heaviest binges because people are not considering the consequences and feel that it is an acceptable time to engage in substance use.
 Because of the link between celebration and addictive behavior, people in recovery often wonder how they will handle special occasions.
 How can you still celebrate while sober?

 Over time each person develops their own way of rewarding themselves or enjoying their positive feelings without turning to substance abuse.
-Once they have adjusted to what it feels like to celebrate sober they can experience the same level of enjoyment from special occasions and holidays as everyone else.
+Once they have adjusted to what it feels like to celebrate sober they can experience the same level of enjoyment from special occasions and holidays like everyone else.

 New Types of Celebrations